Skip to content

 After graduating with a biology degree from the University of Exeter in 2013, I took advantage of a unique opportunity to work as the assistant manager of an ecolodge in Belize, before returning to the UK and joining Audley as a Latin America specialist in 2015.

-Over the last decade, I’ve traveled extensively in Central and South America, exploring 17 countries in total through a mixture of Audley research trips and independent backpacking tips, experiencing spectacular hikes, colonial architecture, paradisiacal beaches, flavourful cuisine and charismatic wildlife.
+Over the last decade, I’ve traveled extensively in Central and South America, exploring all 20 countries through a mixture of Audley research trips and independent backpacking trips, experiencing spectacular hikes, colonial architecture, paradisiacal beaches, flavorful cuisine, and charismatic wildlife.

 Away from work, I enjoy playing football, running, playing piano and improving my Spanish.